marq24/ha-tibber-pulse-local/TIBBER-PULSE-AS-NON-TIBBER-CUSTOMER.md

 1. Execute `reboot` in the console or unplug/plug your Tibber bridge once.

 1. Now the Tibber Bridge shows in your Wifi and and stays there.
-You can do things like pairing a now and wiggling the IR sensor until you have good readings and so on.
+You can do things like pairing a IR sensor now and wiggling the IR sensor until you have good readings and so on.